 - Ensuring the property complies with relevant regulations

-Generally speaking, an EICR can be used to assess risk and determine safety, with the information in the report forming a critical part of identifying and rectifying any known issues, while developing safety measures to mitigate risk or danger, especially in advance of any remedial work.
+Generally speaking, an EICR, which is sometimes referred to as a Periodic Inspection Check, is a report on the condition of an electrical installation.
+The report can be used to assess risk and determine safety, with the information in the report forming a critical part of identifying and rectifying any known issues, while developing safety measures to mitigate risk or danger, especially in advance of any remedial work.

 In the case of rentals, if an EICR deems that the rental property doesn’t adhere to the regulations and stringent safety standards, the landlord could potentially be fined up to £30,000.

 If you are a homeowner, it isn’t a legal requirement to have an EICR Certificate, although an electrical inspection should be completed at least every ten years if the property is privately owned.

 The Regulations require landlords to have their property inspected and tested by a “qualified and competent” person every 5 years.
 To make it easier, exhaustive guidance has been produced by the Government outlining how landlords can find a suitably qualified electrical safety professional.

 Electrical safety inspectors and testers can be registered through search tools like the competent person scheme, making it easier for landlords to find an appropriate professional.
 While membership is not compulsory, some inspectors and testers register for this scheme to increase their visibility.

 When commissioning an inspection, landlords can ask the following questions to ensure the candidate is suitable:

 - Is the inspector a member of a competent person scheme?

 - Do they have adequate insurance?